Conditional Activities – Easy Ways to Practise ESL Conditionals

 Roll the dice and if the number is even, then give out the sweets.
 If it’s odd then shrug your shoulders and take a sweet for yourself.

 Elicit from the students what the situation would be if the other result had occurred.
-For example, if you had rolled a three, we would all have sweets.

 Maybe you can develop this activity into other interesting areas, let me know in the comments if you have any ideas.